Hzj-jie/osi.net/rule-of-thumb.md

 1. Do not use namespace within a project, use class.
 Namespaces live in project level only.
 Unlike classes, namespaces have no visibility control.

+1. Limit the use of "Imports namespace", prefer of using "Imports a = namespace.a".